 Vitamin B12 is mainly found in meat, offal, milk, fish and eggs.
 The richest sources are liver, clams, kidneys and oysters.

 For vegetarians and vegans, it is harder to obtain vitamin B12.
 It is found in some fermented foods, such as tempeh and more commonly in nori and nutritional yeast (or yeast extract like Marmite).
-Alternatively look out for vegan and vegatarian foods that are fortified with vitamin B12, such as some soya milks and breakfast cereals.
-Supplements are produced by a synthetic form of B12 and are widely available.
+Alternatively look out for vegan and vegetarian foods that are fortified with vitamin B12, such as some plant milks and breakfast cereals.
+Supplements are also widely available.

 There is some evidence to suggest that the form and bioavailability of B12 found in vegetarian/vegan sources is not as able to meet our body’s requirements as animal sources.
 Those with a reduced intake of animal foods should speak to their GP or health professional in order to determine whether they should consider taking a supplement.

 How much vitamin B12 you should eat per day?